Withernsea: Media

 Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
 Television signals are received from the Belmont TV transmitter.

 The area is served by BBC Radio Humberside, Hits Radio East Yorkshire & North Lincolnshire, Seaside FM, Capital Yorkshire and Greatest Hits East Yorkshire.
 Ofcom awarded Seaside FM a community radio licence to broadcast to the town on 105.3 MHz and the station launched on 5 October 2007 from studios at 27 Seaside Road.
 It ceased broadcasting in October 2022.
 Weekly newspaper The Holderness Gazette also has offices on Seaside Road.

 Education

-There are a number of primary schools located in Withernsea which serve the surrounding area.
+There are a number of primary schools in Withernsea which serve the surrounding area.
 Withernsea High School is the main secondary provider and has a technology college.
 The high school was refurbished in 2015.